kcudding/ecotheory.github.io/teach/sensitivity_analysis.md

 elas<-Re(L/eigen(L)$values[1]*s)
 ```

-Finally, we visualize sensitivities and elasticities for each vital rate and stage in these bar plots:
+Finally, we visualize sensitivities and elasticities for each vital rate and stage in these bar plots (note that y-axis values are not the same across the 2 plots):

 ![Comparing sensitivities and elasticities for the reproduction and survival of several tree sizes (in cm) in an oak population](https://raw.github.com/kcudding/kcudding.github.io/main/teach/sensitivity_analysis_files/r-1.jpeg){ dpi=300 }